xfaith4/GeminiAIOrchestrator/README.md

     Push the project files to a new repository on your GitHub account.
 For security, it is highly recommended that you make this repository **private**.

 2.  **Embed your API Key:**
-    Follow the same steps as in "Option 1, Step 2" to hardcode your API key into the `services/geminiService.ts` file.
+    Follow the same **API Key Configuration** steps above to hardcode your API key into the `services/geminiService.ts` file.
 This is necessary because GitHub Pages has no backend to securely store the key.
     -   Commit this change and push it to your repository.

 3.  **Enable GitHub Pages:**